Microsoft Office 365 Data Loss Prevention (DLP): An Ultimate Guide

 However, you do not need Office 365 DLP if you implement a robust DLP tool like Strac.

-Strac is backed by Y-combinator; the company provides modern no-code scanners and Data Loss Prevention (DLP) softwares for every major SaaS product in the market.
+Strac provides modern no-code scanners and Data Loss Prevention (DLP) solution for every major SaaS product in the market.
 The software seamlessly integrates with Office 365, Zendesk, Slack, Gmail, ChatGPT, Salesforce, Box and many others

 Reports suggest,